raulsteinmetz/seminar/README.md

 # Reinforcement Learning Seminar

 This repository hosts code for a seminar on Reinforcement Learning.
-It includes simple implementations of Q-Table, Deep Q-Network, Double Deep Q-Network, and REINFORCE on Gym environments.
-To configure hyperparameters, please refer to the `./configs/` directory.

 To train and evaluate the Q-Table, run: